About the earthfunerals Enterprise

 Eco Logical Australia: Development Consultants, Eco Logical Australia have committed to providing partial pro-bono services for the preparation of a Statements of Environmental Effect and Development Applications for the New England Natural Burial Ground.

-HWL Ebsworth: The project has attracted the pro-bono support of respected law firm, HWL Ebsworth.
+HWL Ebsworth: The project has attracted the pro-bono support of respected national law firm, HWL Ebsworth.
 Ebsworth are developing the local and national legal agreements and structures, and assisting with specific legal requirements for the upcoming development application (DA) for the New England Natural Burial Ground.

 New England Avionics: Drone imagery of the proposed New England Natural Burial Ground site, and target sites for revegetation along the Saumarez Creek wildlife corridor, have been provided with the partial pro bono assistance of New England Avionics.